stonemjs/docs/src/docs/configuration.md

 ### Debug Mode
 The `debug` option in configurations determines the amount of information displayed.
 It should be set to `true` in development and `false` in production to avoid exposing sensitive information.

-## Choosing Between Implicit and Explicit
+## Choosing Between Declarative and Imperative

-- **Implicit**: Best for quick setups, small projects, and when you prefer to keep configuration within the codebase using decorators.
+- **Declarative**: Best for quick setups, small projects, and when you prefer to keep configuration within the codebase using decorators.
-- **Explicit**: Best for larger projects, requiring fine-grained control and separation of configuration logic from the application code.
+- **Imperative**: Best for larger projects, requiring fine-grained control and separation of configuration logic from the application code.

-Both APIs can be used together in a single project, with the Explicit API overriding the Implicit API where necessary.
+Both APIs can be used together in a single project, with the Imperative API overriding the Declarative API where necessary.
 This dual approach ensures that Stone.js remains both flexible and powerful, catering to a wide range of project requirements.